h2non/nar/README.md

 ##### Which kind of archive is nar?

 nar archives are just a tarball containers with gzip compression.
-It's equivalent a file with `tar.gz` extension, so you can extract it with `tar`, `7zip` or file compression tools
+It's equivalent to a file with `tar.gz` extension, so you can extract it with `tar`, `7zip` or file compression tools ans inspect the archive contents

-Just try it by yourself
+Example using `tar`
 ```bash
 $ tar xvfz app-0.1.0.nar
 ```

-##### Is required to use nar for extracting or runnin an archive?
+##### Is required to use nar for extracting or running an archive?

-Yes, at least by the moment is still required
+Yes.
+At least by the moment is still required

 In a future version `0.2` there is a planned provide support for creating a pure binary-like executable archive